ThatOneFoxy/Favillan-Magic/README.md

 # Fowantan-Magic
-addon for SpaceTech based on Thaumcraft
+Magic mod made by a beginner coder
+Compatiblity will be made for SpaceTech and possible more to come